opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-lambda.md

 **Description**

 `reduce(array, start, merge_lambda, finish_lambda)` Applies a binary merge lambda function to a start value and all elements in the array, and reduces this to a single state.
 The final state is converted into the final result by applying a finish lambda function.

 **Argument type:** ARRAY, ANY, LAMBDA, LAMBDA

 **Return type:** ANY

-An ARRAY that contains the final result of applying the lambda functions to the start value and the input array.
+The final result of applying the lambda functions to the start value and the input array.

 Example: